foxglove1028/dtools/README.md

 The initial application was a poorly thrown together Flash and Flex application where things "appeared" to work.
 The revival of the project will focus on utilizing a Node.js, AngularJS and MongoDB approach.
 The design of the interface will use Google's Material UI design conventions.

+What will the deliverables be?
+It was never intended to be hosted on a grand server somewhere but instead the intention was to freely share the framework with people who could set up their own personal in house server for their own sessions.
+Eventually a "How to set up" guide will be provided... after the tools are built... of course.

 ###The three programs are:

 ####**FMA** - File Manager Assistant